-Corcovado National Park is a haven for wildlife in Central America.
-From anteaters & tapirs to forests & beaches, find out what you’ll see on the trail from Carate to Sirena Station with Surcos Tours in Costa Rica!
+Corcovado National Park tours are not cheap so we’ve done the research for you – from wildlife & flora to food & accommodation find out what to expect on the 3 day hike from Carate to Sirena Station in Costa Rica!

 If you haven’t chosen a tour option yet, check out our post where we cover all the options to arrive at Sirena Station from a day trip to a 3 day adventure.

 Whatever you choose, make sure you spend at least one night at Sirena Station for optimal wildlife spotting.